-Emergency Repairs: Our contractor will attend and make safe (or aim to restore services) within 2.5 hours .
+Emergency Repairs: Our contractor will attend and make safe (or aim to restore services) within 4 hours.
 A follow up Non-Emergency job line may be created to fully complete the repair.

-Non Emergency Repairs: The Contractor will attend within the appointment (date and time) slot agreed with the tenant.
+Non Emergency Repairs: The Contractor will attend within the appointment (date and time) slot agreed with the tenant (Non Emergency Repairs will be completed within 7 working days).
 Most repair appointments will be within a 2 hours time slot.
 External Repairs will be completed within 10 working days.